GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 1. If the program prints an **error in the console**, copy it as text or take a screenshot
 1. Tell us what result you expect to get instead

-On GitHub, you can surround code or error messages with triple backticks: \`\`\` to create a code block:
+On GitHub, you can surround code or error messages with triple back-ticks: \`\`\` to create a code block:

 ```
 Three backticks surround this line of text